 There was no rushing to catch transport!
 And the sounds of Venice are soothing and happy.
 In the morning we woke to the sounds of the local's footsteps and the sounds of them working along the canal.
 Local chatter in the street, dogs barking and of course, the church bells.
 Sounds impact a person with a chronic illness.
 My mind was at peace, it felt rested, all was calming and gentle.

 Thank you for your patience while I updated my website.
 I feel refreshed now…!
-I’m really happy to not only have updated my website but to be reporting on my positive progress.
-I’m doing that by ‘Marking the beginning of [...]
+I’m really happy to not only have updated my website but to be reporting on my positive progress. [...]